Research Funding New Zealand

 Research Funding New Zealand is a new independent board, being established to consolidate funding decision makers across the science, innovation and technology system.

 This will simplify processes and improve transparency.
-It will also ensure funding is aligned with the Science Investment, which will set out strategic research priorities, and with the four pillars of national importance focused around the economy, environment, health and society, and technology.
+It will also ensure funding is aligned with the Science Investment Plan, which will set out strategic research priorities, and with the four pillars of national importance focused around the economy, environment, health and society, and technology.

 Read more about the strategic approach to the science system:

-Research Funding NZ will replace most existing decision makers across the system, including the Marsden Fund Council, the Science Board, some of MBIE’s decision-making functions and in the future, the Health Research Council.
+Research Funding NZ will replace most existing decision makers across the system, including the Marsden Fund Council, the Science Board, some of MBIE’s decision-making functions.
+The Government has also made an in-principle decision for Research Funding New Zealand to make awarding decisions for health research funds in future.

 The transition to Research Funding NZ will be phased over time.
 The Health Research Council operates under the Health Research Act.
 We’re working through the details of next steps to include health research funding under Research Funding NZ.
 The decision to move to a single funding body is in no way a reflection of the existing funders in the system.